pirosikick/eslintrc-editor/docs/rules/generator-star-spacing.md

 ## When Not To Use It

-If your project will not be using generators you do not need this rule.
+If your project will not be using generators or you are not concerned with spacing consistency, you do not need this rule.

 ## Further Reading